lightpack/docs/cable.md

 ## Channel-Based Communication

-Channels allow you to organize your real-time communication:
+Channels allow you to organize your real-time communication.
+Your application emits events on a channel, whereas your frontend client subscribes to events on a channel.

+### Emitting Events

 ```php
 // Send to a specific user